Elie309/yasapp/README.md

 - **Search and Filter**: Search for properties by various criteria such as location, price range, and property type.
 - **Responsive Design**: Fully responsive design that works on all devices, from desktops to mobile phones.

+## License

+This repository is licensed under a proprietary license.
+All rights reserved.
+No permission is granted to use, copy, modify, or distribute this software for any purpose without prior written permission from the author.